awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 **Important**
 You can use the `$account` variable only in policy elements that can include an Amazon Resource Name \(ARN\), such as those that specify the backup vault to store the backup in, or the IAM role with permissions to perform the backup\.

-  For example, the following would require that a vault named `My_Vault` exist in each AWS account that the policy applies to\.
+  For example, the following requires that a vault named `My_Vault` exist in each AWS account that the policy applies to\.

   ```
   arn:aws:backup:us-west-2:$account:vault:My_Vault"
   ```

-  We recommend that you use AWS CloudFormation StackSets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
+  We recommend that you use AWS CloudFormation stack sets and its integration with Organizations to automatically create and configure backup vaults and IAM roles for each member account in the organization\.
 For more information, see [Create a stack set with self\-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-getting-started-create.html#create-stack-set-service-managed-permissions) in the *AWS CloudFormation User Guide*\.
 + Inheritance operators – Backup policies can use both the inheritance [value\-setting operators](orgs_manage_policies_inheritance_mgmt.md#value-setting-operators) and the [child control operators](orgs_manage_policies_inheritance_mgmt.md#child-control-operators)\.
 + `plans`

   At the top level key of the policy is the `plans` key\.
 A backup policy must always start with this fixed key name at the top of the policy file\.
-Under this key you can have one or more backup plans\.
+You can have one or more backup plans under this key\.
 + Each plan under the `plans` top level key has a key name that consists of the backup plan name assigned by the user\.
 In the preceding example, the backup plan name is `PII_Backup_Plan`\.
-You can have multiple plans in a policy, each with its own rules, regions, selections, and tags\.
+You can have multiple plans in a policy, each with its own rules, Regions, selections, and tags\.

   This backup plan key name in a backup policy maps to the value of the `BackupPlanName` key in an AWS Backup plan\.

-  Each plan has four elements under it:
+  Each plan contains four elements:
   + `[rules](#backup-policy-rules)` – This key contains a collection of rules\.
-Each rule translates to a scheduled task , with a start time and window in which to back up the resources identified by the `selections` and `regions` elements in the effective policy\.
+Each rule translates to a scheduled task, with a start time and window in which to back up the resources identified by the `selections` and `regions` elements in the effective backup policy\.
   + `[regions](#backup-plan-regions)` – This key contains an array list of AWS Regions whose resources can be backed up by this policy\.
   + `[selections](#backup-plan-selections)` – This key contains one or more collections of resources \(within the specified `regions`\) that are backed up by the specified `rules`\.
   + `[backup\_plan\_tags](#backup-plan-tags)` – This specifies tags that are attached to the backup plan itself\.